PedroLuisBernardos/Tearlaments-Guide/reddit.md

 If you expect your opponent is playing Aussa the Earth Charmer, Immovable; banish Fenrir with TKash.
 You don't want to give your opponent a free Fenrir.

-**Metanoise and TKash are milled:** if you mill TKash and Metanoise, and you want to recycle your TKash.
-Please, put Metanoise in CL1.
-If you don't TKash will not be able to mill your 2 cards, because it will not be in the GY anymore.

 ---

 ### 🪤 The Tear Spells/Traps